 3.)
 Ask for angels to come and guard every window and every door as you anoint them.
 “For he will command his angels concerning you to guard you in all your ways;” (Psalm 91:11, NIV).

 4.)
 Invite the Lord into the conversations around your table and the living room.
 “May our conversations be always full of grace, seasoned with salt, so that you may know how to answer everyone,” (Colossians 4:6, NIV).
 May the words we speak in this place be life-giving and encouraging.

 5.)
 Pray that your family and guests will be made “joyful in your house of prayer… My house will be called a house of prayer for all nations,” (Isaiah 56:7, NIV).

 6.)
 Bless the beds and bedrooms.
 Even as we dream, show us more of your great love for us, “for He gives sleep to His beloved,” (Psalm 127:2, BSB).

 7.)
 Lord, show us how to use this home to serve you and those around us.
 “As for me and my household, we will serve the LORD,” (Joshua 24:15, NIV).

 Thankfully, anyone can do this.
 Just a woman with some oil, a prayer, and some faith in a very able God.
 This Spring, may His peace fill your home like the fresh breeze.

 I made you a beautiful printable of how to anoint your home for the Resource Library.

 If you’re new here, WELCOME!
 We’re just so happy to have you.
-Subscribe here and snag your access to the printable library, including a How To Anoint Your Home.
+Subscribe here and snag your free printable: How To Anoint Your Home.
 You’ll get a welcome email with some bonus Scripture Card printables as well.
 Just because I like you.

 Drop any questions in the comments below.
 I get asked about how to do this often, so if you do have a question, you’re probably not the only one!